BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

 1. Knowing history, being citizens in Mexico

-I am currently writing a book on notions of citizenship in Mexico and California, based on fieldwork that I carried out between 2007 and 2010.
+I am completing a book on citizenship in Mexico, based on fieldwork that I carried out between 2007 and 2010.
 My approach is set out in two recent articles entitled "Beyond the State?
 Civil Sociality and Other Notions of Citizenship" and "In the Eyes of the Law, In the Eyes of Society: A Citizenship Tradition in West Mexico".
 Social scientists generally begin with a definition of citizenship, usually the rights-bearing membership of nation-states, and have given less attention to the notions of citizenship held by the people whom they study.
 Not only is how people see themselves as citizens crucial to how they relate to states as well as to each other, but informants’ own notions of citizenship can be the source of fresh theoretical insights about citizenship.

 During interviews and participant observation across two contrasting regions of Mexico in 2007-10, I found that my informants did talk about citizenship as rights-bearing membership.
 But my informants said most often that to be a citizen was simply to live in society, ideally in a civil way, which I term civil sociality.
 Civil sociality is, I argue, a kind of citizenship beyond the state because it is not focused on how people relate to states.
 The main theoretical insight that arises from my Mexican informants’ notions is that citizenship is not necessarily a relationship with states - there are other ways of thinking about citizenship.